danindudesilva/notesApp/README.md

     - notesdb

 ```
-Please note that you will need to clone the it repo notesApp to: ~/Laravel-Projects (The folder path given in 'folders' in the Homestead.yaml file)
+Please note that you will need to clone the Git repository notesApp to: ~/Laravel-Projects (The folder path given in 'folders' in the Homestead.yaml file)

 * Hostname Resolution